Euterpea/Euterpea/ReadMe.txt

 --------- Mac OS X ---------
-OS X is the least desirable platform on which to run Euterpea.
-In fact,
-the latest release of OS X (Mavericks) has trouble with GHC in general.

-We, the maintainers, currently do not have a Mac to test with, and so we have no exact instructions for how to set up GHC and Euterpea to get them into a functioning condition.
+Euterpea is known to work fine on OS X (including Mavericks) when used with GHC 7.8.3 & Haskell Platform 2014.2.0.0 or later.

 Once Euterpea is set up, you may require additional steps to get MIDI sound output working.
 Download SimpleSynth and open it before you run ghci.
-It’s a software MIDI synthesizer that plays MIDI output through the speaker.
+Itâ€™s a software MIDI synthesizer that plays MIDI output through the speaker.

-Furthermore, you will have to use the ``EnableGUI trick'' to run GUI programs for Euterpea.
-To do so, first compile EnableGUI.hs from the Euterpea/Examples directory to binary: ghc -c -fffi EnableGUI.hs
-(Note: on some systems it is necessary to add the option ``-framework ApplicationServices'')
-Then, run your Euterpea GUI programs in ghci like this:
+With GHC 7.8.3 or later, to run the GUI examples in ghci reliably, you need to start gchi with -fno-ghci-sandbox, or set it within ghci as follows:

-ghci UIExamples.hs EnableGUI
+    ghci -fno-ghci-sandbox
-*UIExamples> :m +EnableGUI
-*UIExamples EnableGUI> enableGUI >> main

-With this, GHCi will be able to fully activate the Graphics Window.
-(Fully compiled GUI programs do not suffer from this anomaly.)
+    *: :set -fno-ghci-sandbox
+    *: :m + Euterpea.Examples.MUI
+    *: mui5

+With older versions of GHC, you may need the ``EnableGUI trick''.
+See Euterpea/Examples/EnableGUI.hs for details.

 ------ Troubleshooting -----